Providing services abroad: how to cover your bases

 183-day rule

-One of the things tax treaties do is allocate taxing rights on earned income in multiple jurisdictions.
+The distribution of taxing rights on earned income in cross-border cases is part of tax treaties.
 Taxing rights are usually allocated based on the 183-day rule.
 This determines which country can tax the income of your employees: the country where they live or the country where they work.

 The 183-day rule has 3 conditions.
 Klomp stresses: “Wages are usually taxed by the country in which they are earned.
 Only if all 3 conditions are met will your country of residence have the right to tax your income.
 In all other cases, you will be taxed by the country in which the income was earned.”